 Bake Street is best known as a brilliant brunch spot in between Stoke Newington and Hackney Downs.
 Its weekend menu has become the stuff of legend.
-People travel far and wide to get an 11am Nashville-style hot fried chicken, or a Maenam-style black pepper bun.
-Birria consommé, with chunks of meat and an inexplicable, deep restorative power is chugged by the cup.
+People travel far and wide to get an 11am Nashville-style hot fried chicken sandwich, or a Maenam-style black pepper bun.
+Birria consommé, with chunks of meat and an inexplicably deep restorative power, is chugged by the cup.
 Lamb birria tacos - so rich, so soft, and just a little cheesy - taste like they’ve been slow cooked to D’Angelo, and the migas con chorizo homemade chorizo, scrambled eggs, cheese crisp, salsa) or migas con potatos (with crispy potatoes instead of chorizo) are there for those who need their weekend egg fix.

 More spots in HackneySee more

 MNTD’s second spot is near Victoria Park.
 It’s walk-in only, it’s great for a casual meal, and you should only be thinking about the dumplings.

 Casa Fofo is a casual neighbourhood restaurant in Hackney, serving an unusual and sometimes excellent tasting menu at a great price.

 Sonora is an excellent takeaway-only taquería in Hackney’s Netil Market, just a few hatches up from its old home when it was called Pollo Feliz.

 Rosslyn Coffee isn’t a place you’re going to want to hang around in for too long, but they do serve some of the best coffee in the City.

 Coffee Junction is a great spot near Shoreditch and City Road for grabbing a latte and getting some work done.